Psidium guajava

-Psidium guajava, the common guava, yellow guava, lemon guava, or apple guava is an evergreen shrub or small tree native to the Caribbean, Central America and South America.
-It is easily pollinated by insects; when cultivated, it is pollinated mainly by the common honey bee, Apis mellifera.
+Psidium guajava, the common guava, yellow guava, lemon guava, or apple guava is an evergreen shrub or small tree native to the Americas.
+It is pollinated by insects.
+When cultivated, it is pollinated mainly by the common honey bee, Apis mellifera.

-Overview
+Description

 Widely cultivated in tropical and subtropical regions around the world, guava fruits can range in size from as small as an apricot to as large as a grapefruit.
 Various cultivars have white, pink, or red flesh; a few varieties feature red (instead of green or yellow) skin.

 When cultivated from seed, guavas are notable for their extremely slow growth rate for several months, before a very rapid acceleration in growth rate takes over.
 From seed, common guavas may bloom and set fruit in as few as two years or as many as eight.
 Cuttings, grafting, and air layering are more commonly used as a propagation method in commercial groves.
 Highly adaptable, guavas can be easily grown as container plants in temperate regions, though their ability to bloom and set fruit is somewhat less predictable.
-In some tropical locations, guavas can become invasive.
-It has become a major problem in the Galápagos Islands.